The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Experiments

 \subsubsection{Quantile-based}

 We use the same ensembles to form quantile forecasts $y_{t,n,i}^{T':}$ representing the $q_i$-th quantile of the ensemble set $\{ x_{t,n,s}^{T':} \}_{s=1}^S$.
 Here, $\{q_i\}_{i=1}^Q \subset [0,1]^Q$ is the collection of $Q$ quantile levels with $q_i<q_{i+1}, ~\forall i$.
-After obtaining the quantile forecasts for each test day, the pinball loss function can be used as the approximation of the well-known continuous ranked probability score (CRPS): \cite{fakoor2023flexible}
+After obtaining the quantile forecasts for each test day, the pinball loss function is used as an approximation of the well-known continuous ranked probability score (CRPS): \cite{fakoor2023flexible}